vorobej-ggvp/My-projects/README.md

 # My projects
 Here my projects.
-Some of them I abonded, some of them from school, some of them I learnt just for fun.
+Some of them I abonded, some of them are school projects, some of them I learned just for fun.
 Basically it shows my steps in IT field.